zhuochun/zhuochun.github.io/_posts/2013/2013-09-08-ruby-styleguide.markdown

 - Avoid `return` where not required.

 - Use `||=` freely to initialize variables.
-But not in initializeing boolean variables.
+But not in initializing boolean variables.

 {% highlight ruby %}
 # set name to Bozhidar, only if it's nil or false